atribecalledarty/i-manage/README.md

 users from units.
 Tenants/Residents can also login to their accounts, make payments to his/her balance, and see payment history.

-iManage consists of a React front end (React files are located in /client) that communicates with Rails API backend.
+iManage consists of a React front end (React files are located in /client) and Rails API back end.

+Deployed Website:

-## Installations And Migrations
+## Usage

+## Cloning and running the application locally:

 1. Install Ruby Gems